 Curious about bringing Upstream Arts to your school or organization?

-CONTACT US to set up a 1 hour FREEBIE
+Contact us at [email protected] to set up a 1 hour FREEBIE!

 This session – absolutely free of charge – can offer insight into how we work to support individuals with a range of cognitive, developmental, emotional, behavioral, and physical disabilities.